toddcircle/ifruit/README.md

+This is an iFruit boot theme, imspired by GTA5 and MacOS.

 ###################################################################
 ###                       Installation                          ###
 ###################################################################

-5.)
-If we assume that the unzipped theme folder is located in your download directory:
+Assuming the unzipped ifruit theme folder is located in your download directory:

 Copy the finished theme to /usr/share/plymouth/themes:

 cd ~/Downloads

 sudo cp -r logo-mac-style /usr/share/plymouth/themes

+After copying, get a list of the installed themes with the following command:

+plymouth-set-default-theme --list

+Set it to iFruit theme:
+sudo plymouth-set-default-theme ifruit -R